BonoboPLC/bonoboplc_wiki/ukgc/rts.md

 > **Implementation**
 a.
 All games are clearly marked with a Play button so that the player is clear on the items which they chose to gamble on
 b.
-All  games include the Odds of winning a prize in the Art Work, Game Rules and Game Container as shown below.
+All  games include the Odds of winning a prize in the Artwork, Game Rules and Game Container as shown below.
 ![Odds Shown On Lobby](/uploads/odds-shown-on-lobby.png "Odds Shown On Lobby")
 c.
 We do not offer telephone gaming
 b.
 The breakdown for each entry is shown prior to confirmation of the bet as shown below